How to Answer Audience Questions and Master the Q&A

 3. Once they’ve finished, take a moment to pause before sharing your response.

+No matter how stressful the situation, it’s your job to stay composed.
 When we start to feel flustered or defensive, a few things happen:

 • The muscles in our stomach and chest tighten.